-- (b) A physical inventory of Government-owned equipment shall be conducted every two years pursuant to 2 CFR § 215.34(f).
-Upon expiration of the award, the grantee shall report the property to the DAS Property Administrator for further agency utilization. - 7.
-Competition.
-The grantee shall not use equipment acquired with Federal funds to provide services to non-Federal outside organizations for a fee that is less than private companies charge for equivalent services, unless specifically authorized by statute in accordance with 2 CFR § 215.34(b). - 8.
-Right to Transfer Title. - (a) NSF may identify items of equipment having an acquisition cost of \$5,000 or more where NSF reserves the right to transfer the title to the Federal Government or a third party named by the Federal Government at any time during the grant period. - (b) In cases where NSF elects to transfer the title, disposition instructions will be issued no later than 120 calendar days after the expiration date of the NSF-supported project for which it was acquired.
+(b) A physical inventory of Government-owned equipment shall be conducted every two years pursuant to 2 CFR § 215.34(f).
+Upon expiration of the award, the grantee shall report the property to the DAS Property Administrator for further agency utilization.

+7. Competition.
+The grantee shall not use equipment acquired with Federal funds to provide services to non-Federal outside organizations for a fee that is less than private companies charge for equivalent services, unless specifically authorized by statute in accordance with 2 CFR § 215.34(b).

+8. Right to Transfer Title.

+(a) NSF may identify items of equipment having an acquisition cost of \$5,000 or more where NSF reserves the right to transfer the title to the Federal Government or a third party named by the Federal Government at any time during the grant period.

+(b) In cases where NSF elects to transfer the title, disposition instructions will be issued no later than 120 calendar days after the expiration date of the NSF-supported project for which it was acquired.

-Article 20.
-Intangible Property: Reference Research Terms & Condition's Article 36
+Article 21.
+Intangible Property: Reference Research Terms & Conditions Article 36 a.

-- a.
-Dissemination of Project Results.
-NSF expects significant findings from education activities or research it supports to be promptly submitted for publication with authorship that accurately reflects the contribution of those involved.
-NSF expects investigators to share with other researchers, at no more than incremental cost and within a reasonable time, the data, samples, physical collections, and other supporting materials created or gathered in the course of the work.
-It also encourages recipients to share software and inventions or otherwise act to make the innovations they embody widely useful and usable.
-Adjustments and, where essential, exceptions may be allowed to safeguard the rights of individuals and subjects, the validity of results, or the integrity of collections or to accommodate legitimate interests of investigators. - b.
 Patent Rights Clause.
 NSF's standard patent rights clause, published at 45 CFR 650.4(a), shall be substituted for the referenced patent clause (37 CFR 401.14).
 The grantee shall also include this clause in all subawards for experimental, developmental or research awards, regardless of the type of subgrantee organization.
 The NSF clause is identical to that prescribed in the Department of Commerce (DOC) guidance at 37 CFR 401.14(a) except that:

+1. NSF has tailored the clause to apply to grants and to identify NSF;

-- 1. pursuant to section 401.5(d) of the DOC guidance (37 CFR 401.5(d)), NSF has added to paragraph (b) of the clause a stipulation that the Foundation reserves the right to direct a grantee to transfer to a foreign government or research performer such rights to any subject invention as are required to comply with any international treaty or agreement identified when the grant is made as being applicable to the assisted research; - 2. as permitted by section 401.5(f) of the DOC guidance (37 CFR §401.5(f)), NSF has added a subparagraph to the end of paragraph f. of the clause to require grantees or their representatives to send NSF confirmations of the Government licenses for subject inventions and the pages of any United States patent applications that contain the Federal support clause; and - 3. since NSF normally uses the same clause for all subcontractors, the first two subparagraphs of paragraph g. of the clause specified in the DOC guidance have been reduced to one. - c.
+2. pursuant to section 401.5(d) of the DOC guidance (37 CFR 401.5(d)), NSF has added to paragraph (b) of the clause a stipulation that the Foundation reserves the right to direct a grantee to transfer to a foreign government or research performer such rights to any subject invention as are required to comply with any international treaty or agreement identified when the grant is made as being applicable to the assisted research;

+3. as permitted by section 401.5(f) of the DOC guidance (37 CFR §401.5(f)), NSF has added a subparagraph to the end of paragraph f. of the clause to require grantees or their representatives to send NSF confirmations of the Government licenses for subject inventions and the pages of any United States patent applications that contain the Federal support clause;

+4. since NSF normally uses the same clause for all subcontractors, the first two subparagraphs of paragraph g. of the clause specified in the DOC guidance have been reduced to one;

+5. paragraph c.1 of the clause has been changed to require that invention disclosures be submitted electronically via the iEdison system; and b.
 Communications.
 All communications required by the Patent Rights clause must be submitted through the iEdison Invention Information Management System maintained by the National Institutes of Health unless prior permission for another form of submission is obtained from the Patent Assistant at patents@nsf.gov or at Office of the General Counsel, National Science Foundation, 4201 Wilson Boulevard, Arlington, VA 22230.

-d.
+6. paragraph L. of the clause has been changed to require that all communications required by the Patents Rights clause be submitted electronically via the iEdison system unless prior permission is obtained from the NSF Patent Assistant.

+c.
 Copyright Ownership, Government License